UbiquityRobotics/ubiquity_buildbot/tutorial_creating_external_customization.md

     mdkir -p ~/catkin_ws/src/coolproject/coolproject_image

-Notice here that this is NOT a ROS package, but simply a folder created with mkdir.
+Notice here that this is NOT a ROS package, but simply a folder created with `mkdir`.
 Nonetheless this is going to look like any other ROS package and is going to live among them in the meta package.
 If your project is not a metapackage, simply place the `coolproject_image` in the root directory of your repo and continue with the tutorial.

 ## Creating the image minimal customization script